What is a Guarantor for a Rental Apartment?

 This is great news for someone with limited credit but makes all their rental payments.

-What paperwork does my guarantor need to provide?
+What does a guarantor need to provide?

 Both you and your guarantor will each be required to fill out an application and pay the application fee.